 The easiest way to tell if a page is prerendered is by looking at the HTTP response headers of the request.
 If it includes a

 X-HS-Prerendered header, the page is prerendered.
 The value of the header is the last time the page was prerendered.

 The other way to tell is to load the page with a

 ?hsDebugOnly=true query param.
 This will include an indication if the page can be prerendered.
 If it can't be prerendered, a list of issues that prevent prerendering will be listed.
 If the formatting of the debug information is hard to read you can use the parameter

 ?hsDebug=true instead, then inspect your page the same debug information will appear in a formatted HTML comment near the bottom of your page.

-The use of these features prevents the same response from being served to every user so they prevent the serving of a static pre-rendered page.
+The use of the features below prevents the same response from being served to every user, so they prevent the serving of a static prerendered page.
 Pages using some of these features may be served using partial prerendering.

 Load the page with a

 ?hsDebugOnly=true query param, and there will be additional output that can help point to specific features that prevent pre-rendering.
 This additional output includes:

 - A list of specific features that may be causing issues